 Several options to transport product coal to the Wiggins Island Export Coal Terminal (WICET) are under consideration as part of the project feasibility studies.
+For both options, the Proponent is in advanced negotiations in regard to using the proposed Elimatta Project rail infrastructure.

-The preferred option is to construct a haul road, approximately 60 m wide, within the proposed infrastructure corridor between the Norwood and Bundi coal mines (see Figure 3).
-In this option, product coal would be transferred to the product coal stockpile at the Bundi coal mine and transferred to the Elimatta Project Train Loadout Facility via haul truck and then loaded onto to trains and transported to the WICET.
+The preferred option is to construct a haul road; approximately 60 m wide, within the proposed infrastructure corridor between the Bundi Project and the Elimatta Project train loadout infrastructure and rail balloon loop (see Figure 3).
+In this option, product coal would be transferred to the Elimatta Project Train Loadout Facility via haul truck and then loaded onto to trains and transported to the WICET.
 An alternative approach under consideration is product coal would be stockpiled at the product coal stockpile at the Bundi site and transported to the train loadout facilities at the Elimatta rail loop via an enclosed conveyor.
 In both scenarios coal would be loaded into trains at the Elimatta Project rail balloon loop before being transported to the Moura Rail System via the new rail spur proposed as part of the Elimatta Project and then to the WICET.

-The Proponent is in advanced negotiations in regard to using the proposed Elimatta Project rail infrastructure; however, MetroCoal will need to reconsider its options should the Elimatta Project not progress the construction of the train loading infrastructure and spur line.
+The Proponent will need to reconsider its options should the Elimatta Project not progress the construction of the train loading infrastructure and spur line.